 - Have information on how the Chapter is involved in their local community

 - Have a list of the Chapter’s past Matrons and Past Patrons

 - Have a list of those Chapter members who have received special recognition and awards

 - Have an up-to-date membership roster

 - Have a list of member’s birthdays for sending Birthday Cards

 While all of the Chapter’s websites would have the same structure and general appearance, the content would be different as they would have different event calendar data and different newsletters, for example.

-The OESC environment is designed to be extensible and effectively capable of handling not only Chapters in California but in other jurisdictions as well.
-Over time, and after participating Chapters in California are integrated and smoothly operational it is hoped to offer the OESC environment to other state jurisdictions as well.
+The OESC environment is designed to be extensible and effectively capable of handling not only Chapters in California and South Carolina but in other jurisdictions as well.
+Over time, and after participating Chapters in California and South Carolina are integrated and smoothly operational it is hoped the OESC environment in other state jurisdictions will become active as well.